codex-storage/codex-spec/specs/marketplace.md

 }

 struct Ask {
-  // Amount of token that will be awarded to storage providers for finishing the storage request.
+  // Amount of tokens that will be awarded to storage providers for finishing the storage request.
   // Reward is per slot per second. uint256 reward;

   // Amount of tokens required for collateral by storage providers uint256 collateral;

-  // Probability how often storage providers needs to submit proof of storage uint256 proofProbability;
+  // Frequency that storage providers need to submit proofs of storage uint256 proofProbability;

-  // Amount of desired time for storage request in seconds uint256 duration;
+  // Total duration of the storage request in seconds uint256 duration;

   // The number of requested slots